David Hall (Australian politician): Federal politics

+State politics

 On 2 April 1912 New South Wales Premier James McGowen appointed Hall to the Legislative Council and as Minister of Justice.
 Two days later he was also appointed Solicitor General.
 Hall moved to the Legislative Assembly when he won the seat of Enmore in December 1913, holding it until 1920.
 He was Attorney General between 1914 and 1919.
 Hall was Attorney General in the Holman Labor ministry from 1914 until November 1916 when Holman and his supporters, including Hall, were expelled from the Labor Party for supporting conscription.
 Holman continued as Premier with the support of the Liberal Reform Party, and Hall continued to be Attorney General, but was no longer Minister of Justice.
 In 1919 he became Minister for Housing and Vice-President of the Executive Council until February 1920.

+Later life

 Hall was appointed Agent-General for New South Wales in London in February 1920, but this appointment was cancelled in April by the incoming Storey Labor government.

 Hall subsequently had a successful career as a solicitor and ran unsuccessfully for the United Australia Party in the Senate in 1937.